 11:00am – Zebras

-The only place where traffic is worse than in La Paz is India.
+The only place I have been where traffic is worse than in La Paz is India.
 Drivers in La Paz consider most traffic laws mere suggestions, and it becomes difficult for pedestrians to cross the street.
 Enter the zebras.
 They help you cross at the “zebra” crosswalks.
 Lucky for us, it was the weekly zebra meeting, so they were out in full on Monday listening to encouraging pep talks from their bosses and posing with silly gringos like myself for pictures.

 In between, I ventured off to the coca museum with Lee, who sampled a coca leaf.
 I was not brave enough to do this.
 The museum was interesting, and claims that Coca Cola still imports coca leaves, if only for the flavor.